mgrolinger/plantumlstubber/README.md

 e.g. `$MODULE_WORKING_DIR$` in Intellij: ![](documentation/Intellij_Config.png)

 ## Known issues
-* A Rest-API or method containing a hyphen do not work very well.
+* A Rest-API or method containing a hyphen does not work very well.
 The challenge is that plantuml will identify a string "foo-bar" not as one but two separate stings.
 This, however, does not work well when the PlantUMLStubber generates a method name from this.
 That's why I decided to transform a hyphen to an underscore.
 Underscores on the other hand will result in a subdirectory.
 Taking the example from the beginning: "foo-bar" will be "foo/bar.iuml" rather than "foo-bar.iuml", as you would expect.
 This was also a consequence of introducing the _callstack_ feature, which is described above.

 ## Future Plans

 * Automatic color schemes for domain colors if the domain is not defined

-_last update 23.04.2021_
+_last update 29.04.2021_